OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 ### Example 3:  Disable on send add-in functionality

-If an administrator wants to disable the on send functionality for a user or assign an Outlook Web App mailbox policy that does not have the flag enabled (in this case ContosoCorpOWAPolicy):
+If an administrator wants to disable the on send functionality for a user or assign an Outlook Web App mailbox policy that does not have the flag enabled (in this case ContosoCorpOWAPolicy), the cmdlets to run is as follows:

 ```
 Get-CASMailbox joe@contoso.com | Set-CASMailbox –OWAMailboxPolicy "ContosoCorpOWAPolicy"
 ```

-  > For more information about how to use the **Set-OwaMailboxPolicy** cmdlet to configure existing Outlook on the web mailbox policies, see [Set-OwaMailboxPolicy](https://technet.microsoft.com/en-us/library/dd297989(v=exchg.160).aspx)
+  > **Note:** For more information about how to use the **Set-OwaMailboxPolicy** cmdlet to configure existing Outlook on the web mailbox policies, see [Set-OwaMailboxPolicy](https://technet.microsoft.com/en-us/library/dd297989(v=exchg.160).aspx)

-If an administrator wants to disable the on send functionality for all users that have a specific Outlook Web App mailbox policy assigned that has the feature enabled, the command is:
+If an administrator wants to disable the on send functionality for all users that have a specific Outlook Web App mailbox policy assigned that has the feature enabled, the cmdlets to run is as follows:

 ```
 Get-OWAMailboxPolicy OWAOnSendAddinAllUserPolicy | Set-OWAMailboxPolicy –OnSendAddinsEnabled:$false